 9. Expanding foam

-Smaller gaps that allow draughts can be filled using sealant.
-This is sold in a tube, you may need a simple steel caulking gun, or the sealant may be packaged so you can use it without one.
+Smaller gaps that allow draughts can be filled using a tube of sealant.
+You may need a simple steel caulking gun, or the sealant may be packaged so you can use it without one.
 It works well to fill gaps around skirting boards and window frames.

 12. A letterbox flap